TonyAshworth/emily-cookbook/src/posts/pork-roast.md

 title: Pork Roast
 date:
 tags:
-- Pork
+- pork
-- Dump and Go
+- dump and go
 description: This is a classic roast with veggies, the longer you cook it the better it tastes!